joelonsql/pg-bench-listen-notify/README.md

 ## Understanding the Chart

-The candlestick chart visualizes latency distribution:
+The candlestick chart visualizes latency distribution across three panels:

+**Chart Elements**:
 - **Box**: Interquartile range (Q1-Q3) - where 50% of measurements fall
 - **Line in box**: Median latency
 - **Whiskers**: Minimum and maximum values
-- **Dashed line**: Linear regression trend (computed from 100-1000 connections)
+- **Dashed line**: Linear regression trend (shown only in the 100-1000 panel)
+- **Colors**: Each PostgreSQL version uses a consistent color across all plots

+**Panel Layout**:
+- **Left (0-10)**: Shows every connection for fine-grained analysis of startup behavior
+- **Middle (10-100)**: Shows every 10th connection to reduce visual clutter
+- **Right (100-1000)**: Shows every 100th connection with regression analysis for scaling behavior

-Smaller boxes = more consistent performance.
-The regression line slope indicates scaling efficiency.
+Smaller boxes indicate more consistent performance.
+The regression line slope in the rightmost panel indicates scaling efficiency.

 ## Output Files